-\Please be advised without the required form(s), the move and/or delivery WILL NOT BE
+\Please be advised without the required form(s), the move and/or delivery WILL NOT BE PERMITTED\.

-PERMITTED\.
 If you are not hiring professional movers, insurance is still required.
-Please fill out a

-Hold Harmless Form and submit a copy of your Homeowners Insurance (declaration page) and submit to Michele at Garthchester Realty.
+Please fill out a Hold Harmless Form provided on the Garthchester Realty website @ www.garthchesterrealty.com and submit a copy of your Homeowners Insurance (declaration page) to Michele at Garthchester Realty.

-Once the move in/out is completed, you must contact Michele in order to have your deposit refunded, if applicable.
-Once we verify with the Super that there were no damages, your refund request will be submitted to our Bookkeeper and mailed to you within 10 business days.
+Once the move-in is completed, you must contact Michele in order to have your deposit refunded, if applicable.
+Once we verify with the Resident Manager that there was no damage, your refund request will be submitted to our bookkeeper and mailed to you within 10 business days.
+Move-out deposits will be refunded at the RE closing.